psancheti110/Linux-C-Shell/README.md

 ## Pseudo Home

 If the executable is being run from a different directory, specify the corresponding path. <br>
-The "Pseudo Home" directory for the shell will be the directory in which the executable ./run resides.
+The "Pseudo Home" directory for the shell will be the directory in which the executable ./a.out resides.

 ## Code Files and Files

-* myshell.c:
+* main.c:

   * prompt(): function to print th shell promt.